Mint Mobile: 6 MONTHS FREE SERVICE When You Buy a Phone + 6 Month Plan

 Verizon has three priority levels with their cell phone plans

-On Verizon, there are only a few data priority levels: QCI 7, 8, 9.
+On Verizon, there are three data priority levels:

-QCI 7 is reserved for first responders and likely government uses.
+QCI 7 has the highest priority and is reserved for first responders and likely government use cases.

 AT&T's Data Priority Levels Explained